CanalAPI

 Operational notes

-• Never commit a key to source control.
+• Never commit a key to source control or paste it into screenshots / tickets.

-• Never embed a key in browser JavaScript or in a mobile app.
+• Never embed a key in browser JavaScript or a mobile app.
 Use a server-side proxy.

 • Rotate keys when team members leave or when you suspect leakage.